West Ham United F.C.: Origins

 The repair yard of the Castle Shipping Line was a very near neighbour and their work team, initially known as the Castle Swifts, would informally merge with the Thames Ironworks own team.
 The team played on a strictly amateur basis for 1895 at least, with a team featuring a number of works employees.
 Thomas Freeman was a ships fireman and Walter Parks, a clerk.
 Johnny Stewart, Walter Tranter and James Lindsay were all boilermakers.
 Other employees included William Chapman, George Sage and Fred Chamberlain, as well as apprentice riveter Charlie Dove, who was to have a great influence on the club's future at a later date.

 Thames Ironworks won the West Ham Charity Cup, contested by clubs in the West Ham locality, in 1895, then won the London League in 1897.
 They turned professional in 1898 upon entering the Southern League Second Division, and were promoted to the First Division at the first attempt.
 The following year they came second from bottom, but had established themselves as a fully-fledged competitive team.
 They comfortably fended off the challenge of local rivals Fulham in a relegation play-off, 5–1 in late April 1900 and retained their First Division status.

-The team initially played in full dark blue kits, as inspired by Mr. Hills, who had been an Oxford University "Blue", but changed the following season by adopting the sky blue shirts and white shorts combination worn from 1897 to 1899.

 Following growing disputes over the running and financing of the club, in June 1900 Thames Ironworks F.C. was disbanded, then almost immediately relaunched as West Ham United F.C. – reflecting the West Ham, London district where they played – on 5 July 1900 with Syd King as their manager and future manager Charlie Paynter as his assistant.
 Because of the original "works team" roots and links (still represented upon the club badge), they are still known as "the Irons" or "the Hammers" amongst fans and the media.